Istarnion/imshow/README.md

 An extremely simple tool for showing images.

+## How to build
+Run `make`

+If I port to Windows, there will be a `build.bat` file you will have to run.

 ## Motivation and goals
 I work from the command line a lot, and I often want to look at image files without opening Finder, finding the files, and opening them in Preview.